Skip to content

 A gendered response to the Cost of Living Crisis?
 International lessons

-A cross-comparative overview of how different countries in the OECD have addressed the cost-of-living crisis with an emphasis on women.
+A cross-comparative overview of how different countries in the OECD have addressed the cost of living crisis with an emphasis on women.

-There is overwhelmingly evidence illustrating how the cost-of-living (COL) crisis has been disproportionately affecting lower income groups (as they have lower savings; spend a greater proportion of their budget on food and energy, and less able to absorb rising costs).
+There is overwhelmingly evidence illustrating how the cost of living (COL) crisis has been disproportionately affecting lower income groups (as they have lower savings; spend a greater proportion of their budget on food and energy, and less able to absorb rising costs).
 Consequently, women have often borne the brunt of this crisis.

 This is why gender analysis of the impact of the COL crisis – and policy responses – are critical.
 Not only are women over-represented among lower income households, but other inter-related factors mean that women are more exposed to the effects.